General Camp Questions

 When can I visit my camper?
 Is there something special on the last day?

 You are welcome to visit your camper(s) any day.
 Your camper will know his or her daily schedule and can tell you the best time to visit.
 PLEASE NOTE: Campers are not allowed in vehicles at any time while they are at camp.
 This includes riding with any family member or friends.
 Plan your visits accordingly.
+Please note that the final Red Flag practice and the graduation ceremony will take place on the second-to-last day of each Intensive Camp.

 What happens if my child gets sick during camp or gets hurt right before?
 Do I get a refund?